Macon record store battling time, technology turns 50

 Her brother, Alex Habersham, opened Habersham Records on May 15, 1971, but after running the store for several years decided that he wanted to focus on other ventures, Malone said.

-She was working in North Carolina at the time as a department store manager, but her parents convinced her to come back home to Macon to buy and run the record store.
+She was working in North Carolina as a department store manager, but her parents convinced her to come back home to Macon to buy and run the record store.

 Owning and running a business as a woman has presented unique challenges, Malone said.